• Meeting AP CSP College Board Requirements

 • game-board-part1.html, game-board-part2.html

-• Board square rendering and progression visualization
+• Board square rendering and progression visualization with split-board unlock indicators (half1/half2/boss)

 Meeting AP CSP College Board Requirements